Errolrabano/Module-2-Planner/README.md

     2. Title with a video background
     3. Picture of champs and their name under it
 3. TYPOGRAPHY
-    1. Clear
+    1. Clear (simple and clear for the person to understand)
-    2. Spaced
+    2. Spaced (everything is spaced out, nothing to much, and is not to compact)
-    3. Organized
+    3. Organized (not sloppy where it's just there randomly out in the open)
-    4. Big Text Size
+    4. Big Text Size (allows the person the read it clearly)
-    5. Spacing In Between Words
+    5. Spacing In Between Words (not too compact and can read clearly)
     6. etc
 4. COLORS
     1. Color 1